 Cost: The cost of the train varies, but is approximately € 20.

 ---> If you need to get to ROME to the Fiumicino airport from Siena, BUS+TRAIN is the best way to go!
 Just train takes a long time, as there is no direct connection so you either have to go to Florence or to Chiusi and change trains before continuing on.
 Right now, the best solution is to take FLIXBUS from Siena to Rome Tiburtina train station and from there you can continue by train to Rome's Fiumicino airport.
 Take a look at timetables for Flixbus here.
 You can check train timetables on the trenitalia.com website.

 If you are only in Siena for a shorter period, the only bus you will need is the one taking you from the train station to the city center (if you arrive by train).
 The rest of the city can easily be reached and visited by foot.

 Siena Train Station

 The train station in Siena is situated about 2 km north of the city center.
 It takes around 20 minutes to walk to the center and it’s uphill.
 Alternatively, we recommend you can catch a bus; all buses from the station pass through the center and will take you there in 5 minutes.
 Get off the bus at either Piazza del Sale or Piazza Gramsci.
 You can cut the walk short by taking an eletric escalator from near the station up the hill, but that still takes you to one corner of the city walls from which you need to walk.

 Siena Bus Station

-Arriving by bus takes you to the center of Siena.
+Arriving by bus takes you to the center of Siena, closer to all of the main sights than the train station.
 Siena’s bus station is at Piazza Gramsci from where you can walk to all the important sights in the city.